mahmudzero/ue4_interface_blueprints_and_cpp/README.md

 # What it does
 This project doesn't do much -- it sets up interactions between Blueprints (considered the 'designer' land for UE) and C++ (read comments in ALearningActor01.h/cpp)

+# NOTES

+- UCLASS() — Used to tell Unreal to generate reflection data for a class.
+The class must derive from UObject.
+- USTRUCT() — Used to tell Unreal to generate reflection data for a struct.
+- GENERATED_BODY() — UE4 replaces this with all the necessary boilerplate code that gets generated for the type.
+- UPROPERTY() — Enables a member variable of a UCLASS or a USTRUCT to be used as a UPROPERTY.
+A UPROPERTY has many uses.
+It can allow the variable to be replicated, serialized, and accessed from Blueprints.
+They are also used by the garbage collector to keep track of how many references there are to a UObject.
+- UFUNCTION() — Enables a class method of a UCLASS or a USTRUCT to be used as a UFUNCTION.
+A UFUNCTION can allow the class method to be called from Blueprints and used as RPCs, among other things.